ResearchComputing/Documentation/docs/programming/OpenMP-Fortran.md

 Let’s now set up our work sharing directive.
 We will use the `!$OMP DO` to declare the loop to be work sharing, followed by the actual Fortran loop.
-Because we want to add all number from 1 to 1000, we will initialize out loop at one and end at 1000.
+Because we want to add all number from 1 to 1000, we will initialize our loop at one and end at 1000.

 ```fortran
 PROGRAM Parallel_Hello_World